thomaspoignant/go-feature-flag/website/docs/relay_proxy/getting_started.md

 ## Deployment options

 A common way to run **go-feature-flag relay proxy** is to use the Docker Container.
-An image is available on docker Hub [`thomaspoignant/go-feature-flag`](https://hub.docker.com/r/thomaspoignant/go-feature-flag).
+An image is available on Docker Hub [`thomaspoignant/go-feature-flag`](https://hub.docker.com/r/thomaspoignant/go-feature-flag).

 You can also run it as a service in your application following the [**Installation**](install_relay_proxy) page.